viihna-lehraine/ShoutShack/README.md

 * Frontend
     * HTML5
     * CSS3
+	* TypeScript
     * JavaScript
     * Sass 1.77.8

 * Server
     * Node.js 22.3.0
         * Express
+	* TypeScript

 * Database
     * PostgreSQL 16.3
         * Sequelize

+* Currently, TypeScript and JavaScript globally adhere to ES6 standards and use ES Modules syntax.
+I'll be exploring the idea of using a newer ES standard at a later time

 <br>